evozon/future/README.md

 <hr/>

 Thanks to [Rector](https://github.com/rectorphp/rector) for providing the tool that does the heavy lifting.
-Future uses Rector to upgrade the codebase to the latest standards.
+Future uses Rector to upgrade the codebase to the latest coding standards.